debomatic/debomatic/docs/upload.rst

  *echo "kill foo_version dist " > foo.commands*

-where foo is the name of the source package you want to terminate its build, version is its versiond, and dist is the distribution the package is being built for.
+where foo is the name of the source package you want to terminate its build, version is its version, and dist is the distribution the package is being built for.

 ..
 Links